 (II) the affected individuals are instructed on the revised plan before the changes are implemented.

-(iv) The licensee shall maintain a copy of the current security plan as a record for inspection by the agency in accordance with subsection (mm) of this section.
-If any portion of the plan is superseded, the licensee shall maintain the superseded material for inspection by the agency in accordance with subsection (mm) of this section.
+(iv) The licensee shall maintain a copy of the current security plan as a record for inspection by the department in accordance with subsection (mm) of this section.
+If any portion of the plan is superseded, the licensee shall maintain the superseded material for inspection by the department in accordance with subsection (mm) of this section.

 (B) Implementing procedures.